- SMSFs and limited recourse borrowing arrangements

-Tip: For a shorter explanation of the rules applicable to SMSFs when borrowing to invest, see SuperGuide article SMSF basics: Can my DIY super fund borrow money?.
+Tip: For a shorter explanation of the rules applicable to SMSFs when borrowing to invest, see SuperGuide article SMSFs for Beginners: Can my DIY super fund borrow money?.

 Although most of this article covers how the super rules permit SMSF trustees to borrow to invest in property, you also need to consider whether borrowing to invest is an appropriate investment consideration taking into account the risk and return of the underlying investment and the risk profile of the fund members, the cash flow considerations for the SMSF and whether the super fund is sufficiently diversified to meet its long-term investment objectives (see SuperGuide articles Revisited: Is property a good investment for your SMSF? and SMSF investment: Borrowing to invest can be the means, not the end).